 A personal injury compensation lawyer (or personal injury compensation solicitor) is a lawyer who specialises in personal injury claims and will pursue your claim of your behalf.
-It’s important to understand that when you make a personal injury claim you’re actually claiming against an insurer, so you’ll have a much better chance of success if you have a good specialist personal injury lawyer on your side.
+It’s important to understand that when you make a personal injury claim, your compensation will generally be paid by an insurer that has lawyers on its side and is looking to minimise your payments.
+So you’ll have a much better chance of success if you have a good specialist personal injury compensation lawyer on your side.

-How do you choose the best personal injury compensation lawyer?
+How do you choose the best compensation lawyers for your claim?

 If you choose a personal injury compensation lawyer who charges by the hour, then you’ll be charged every time you speak to your lawyer and costs can quickly get out of hand.
 On the other hand, if you choose a lawyer who charges according to a fixed schedule of fees, you can call your lawyer whenever you need to without being concerned about costs getting out of hand.

-This is a harder question to get a clear answer to, but your relationship with your personal injury lawyer is key to getting the best outcome with your claim.
+This is a harder question to answer, but your relationship with your personal injury lawyer is key to getting the best outcome with your claim.
 A good lawyer will take time to get to know you, your family and what your life was like prior to your accident, to form a full picture of how your life has changed.
 That’s how they make sure they claim everything you’re entitled to and not just focus on the obvious injuries.